-We provide compassionate personal support and counsel to personal representatives (commonly known as “executors”) and trustees-individuals who have been designated to coordinate the administration of a person’s estate after their death.
+At Lyndsey Richard LLC, we provide compassionate personal support and counsel to personal representatives (commonly known as “executors”) and trustees – individuals who have been designated to coordinate the administration of a person’s estate after their death.

-We’ll work closely with you to review all circumstances and offer clear steps for tidying up and closing all affairs-whether or not we’ve been involved in drafting the will, trust or other original estate planning documents.
-We regularly assist with:
+We’ll work closely with you to review all circumstances and offer clear steps for tidying up and closing all affairs – whether or not we’ve been involved in drafting the will, trust or other original estate planning documents.

 - The management of all legal responsibilities of the personal representative or trustee

 - Preparing and filing all necessary paperwork with the probate court

 - Decisive and sensitive assistance with important immediate needs – custody of minor children, management of businesses, caring for pets and securing the home

 - Gathering asset information, information about debts and claims, and medical bills

 - Tracking all assets, debt payments and disbursements, and providing ongoing updates to beneficiaries